Joekhuong/blogs_anssi/README.md

 # Blog

-This is an excercise for creating and using Context with React Native.
+This is an exercise for creating and using Context with React Native.

 ## Index Screen